jdrakes21/Sports-Performance-Optimization-through-Machine-Learning-for-Injury-Prevention-and-Recovery-Analysis/README.md

 - Hover over any point to inspect the corresponding **False Positive Rate (FPR)** and **True Positive Rate (TPR)**.
 - Filter individual models using the built-in dropdown menu.
 - Compare **ROC-AUC** values interactively.
-- Zoom and pan to inspect specific regions of the curve.
+- Zoom and pan to inspect specific regions of the ROC space.

-### Explore the Interactive Dashboard
+### Launch Dashboard

 ➡️ **Day Approach ROC Dashboard**